 Hard to serve to crowds

-Zing Zang truly nails the cheap and cheerful bloody mary.
+Zing Zang truly nails the cheap and cheerful Bloody Mary.
 Though the cans average a dollar or two each, the classic brand keeps quality at the forefront.
-It combines seven different vegetable juices with a sprinkling of seasoning for a crowd-pleasing bloody mary mix.
+It combines seven different vegetable juices with a sprinkling of seasoning for a crowd-pleasing Bloody Mary mix.

 Mix one part vodka with 4 ounces of mix.
 Each can holds 8 ounces—enough for two drinks at only 20 calories each.
 Rim the glass with your favorite salt, pour the mix over ice, and add a squeeze of lime and dash of hot sauce.
+This would be a great mix to make a crazy Bloody Mary, which is garnished with pickles and bacon straws.

 Thanks to the single-serving format, these cans are particularly excellent for sipping outside—think barbecues, camping expeditions, and al fresco drinking.
-Zing Zang also makes canned bloody marys with included alcohol if you’re looking to make your brunch cocktails even easier.
+Zing Zang also makes canned Bloody Marys with included alcohol if you’re looking to make your brunch cocktails even easier.

-Best Small-Batch: Stone Hollow Farmstead Farm-to-Table Bloody Mary Mix
+Stone Hollow Farmstead Farm-to-Table Bloody Mary Mix

 Comes in a variety of fun flavors